-The Historic Aircraft Collection’s popular winter ‘At Home’ events will be themed in 2017/18, broadening the opportunities afforded to historic aviation enthusiasts to view this stunning fleet of vintage aeroplanes up close.
+The Historic Aircraft Collection’s popular ‘At Home’ events for the 2019/20 winter season, broadening the opportunities afforded to historic aviation enthusiasts to view this stunning fleet of vintage aeroplanes up close.

 At home is precisely how visitors are made to feel during these events and for the day you will be welcomed into the HAC team.
 Each event follows the same format, beginning with visitors being welcomed into the HAC workshop at Duxford with refreshments.
 Here the team is introduced, from technical and admin staff to engineers, ground crew and pilots, before the designated talk is given.
-Following this there is the opportunity to move through to Hangar 3, where the Collection’s aircraft are housed, for a guided tour.
-Close-up access is granted to each of the aircraft, with steps placed to allow viewing of the DH-9, Nimrod and Fury cockpits, as well as the opportunity to step onto the wing of the Hurricane and sit in the cockpit of Spitfire Mk.Vb BM597.
-All the while the team are on hand to chat and answer questions, including display pilots Charlie Brown and Dave Harvey, who can give an insight into flying these magnificent aircraft.
-After some time in the hangar everyone reconvenes in the workshop for refreshments and a final question and answer session.
-Spaces are strictly limited to allow everyone the opportunity to engage with the team and for a more relaxed atmosphere – well worth the £70 ticket price.
+Following this, there is the opportunity to move through to Hangar 3, where the Collection’s aircraft are housed, for a guided tour.
+Close-up access is granted to each of the aircraft, with steps placed to allow viewing of the Nimrod and Fury cockpits, as well as the opportunity to step onto the wing of the Hurricane and sit in the cockpit of Spitfire Mk.Vb BM597.
+All the while the team are on hand to chat and answer questions, including HACs pilots, who can give an insight into flying these magnificent aircraft.
+After some time in the hangar, everyone reconvenes in the workshop for refreshments and a final question and answer session.
+Spaces are strictly limited to allow everyone the opportunity to engage with the team and for a more relaxed atmosphere – well worth the £75 ticket price.

-HAC’s Hurricane has been on many adventures over the years and in the pilot’s seat for most of the recent trips was F/Lt Dave ‘Harvs’ Harvey, who will give a presentation on his experiences including anecdotes from displaying the aircraft at some of the world’s most prestigious airshows, flying long distance trips into Europe and even to Moscow, and taking part in the filming of Polish ‘Dywizjon 303’ (303 Squadron) movie in 2016.
-For an additional £40, visitors will be given the rare opportunity to sit in the Hurricane (as well as the Spitfire), although due to its design, customers must have full mobility and restrictions may be placed upon entry on the day.
+Dave ‘Harvs’ Harvey will give a presentation on his experiences flying the HAC fleet, including anecdotes from displaying the aircraft at some of the world’s most prestigious airshows, flying long distance trips into Europe and even to Moscow, taking part in the filming of Polish ‘Dywizjon 303’ (303 Squadron) movie in 2016 and overflying the opening of the new Polish Airforce Memorial in Normandy in 2019.

 Make sure you don’t miss these unique insights into the HAC and subjects relating to their unique array of aircraft.
 To keep up to date, keep an eye on the HAC website, Facebook and Twitter pages.
 To book a place on any of the above dates or for more information, either e-mail firstname.lastname@example.org or call 01580 830 215.
 Remember, places are strictly limited, so book early to avoid disappointment!